The 12 Best CompTIA A+ Practice Test Resources for 2026

 | Question Source | Community-created and user-generated flashcards and quizzes |

-| Key Differentiator | Massive library of free content and excellent mobile app for unparalleled on-the-go study and memorization |
+| Key Differentiator | Huge library of free content and a mobile app for study on the go |

-| Content Included | Digital flashcards, matching games, timed quizzes, various study modes |
+| Content Included | Digital flashcards, matching games, timed quizzes, and study modes |

-| Access | Free access with ads; paid plans for advanced features |
+| Access | Free access with ads; paid plans for features like offline study |

 | Pricing | Free with ads.
-Quizlet Plus starts at $7.99/month for offline access. |
+Quizlet Plus starts at $7.99/month (verify current pricing on the vendor site) for offline access. |

 Assessment and Use Case